Micromagnetic simulations for magnetic multipoles: Introduction

-In this article, we develop a micromagnetic formalism for cluster magnetic multipoles to describe non-uniform multipole dynamics at the micrometer scale.
-From the general formalism, we establish a micromagnetic model for octupole magnetization in the non-collinear antiferromagnet, \ce{Mn3Sn}, and the corresponding energy terms which enable a micromagnetic approach for magnetic multipoles in antiferromagnets, analogous to the methods used in conventional micromagnetic models for ferromagnets.
-To validate the model, we simulate the dynamics of a single octupole magnetization and the octupole profiles of one-dimensional \SI{60}{\degree} domain walls.
-Building on this validation, we use the micromagnetic model to investigate phenomena beyond the reach of atomistic-spin simulations.
+In this work, we develop a micromagnetic formalism for non-trivial magnetic systems that include cluster magnetic multipoles where the spin state within a unit cell can be described by a single representative vector.
+As a case study, we establish a micromagnetic model for the non-collinear antiferromagnet \ce{Mn3Sn}.
+We validate the model by performing micromagnetic simulations of a single octupole and one-dimensional \SI{60}{\degree} octupole domain-wall profiles, and comparing the results with those obtained from atomistic-spin model calculations.
+Building on this validation, we use the micromagnetic model to explore phenomena beyond the reach of atomistic-spin simulations.
 We study the field-driven motion of \SI{180}{\degree} domain walls composed of three consecutive \SI{60}{\degree} domain walls.
-Our results reveal that domain-wall motion involves significant shape deformation which leads to inertial motion and an effective inertial mass.
-The results show that micromagnetic approach can capture key features of non-uniform magnetic multipole dynamics at the micrometer scale.
+Our results reveal characteristic wall deformation and emergent inertial mass, demonstrating that micromagnetics can capture key mesoscopic features of multipole dynamics.
+This framework provides a foundation for the quantitative study of mesoscopic multipolar textures in antiferromagnetic systems.